iChristosK/iChristosK/README.md

     			"Apple, Google, Github, Dribble"
     		},
     	},
-    	challenge: "I am doing the #100DaysOfCode challenge focused on react and typescript" }
+    	challenge: "I am doing a challenge focused on react and typescript" }

  👯 I’m looking to collaborate on new mobile app ideas.